rbseaver/rbseaver.github.io/docs/resume.md

 ## SOFTWARE ENGINEER

 Seasoned software engineer with extensive experience in Microsoft and a strong command of Node.js, TypeScript, and cloud-based architectures.
 Adept at designing scalable APIs, integrating complex systems, and implementing TDD and SOLID principles to ensure clean, maintainable code.
-Proven leadership in mentoring developers, leading teams, and optimizing software development processes.
+Compassionate colleague and leader who enjoys mentoring developers, leading small teams, and advocating for team standards and best practices.

 ## TECHNICAL SKILLS